FluveFV/StrangersOnYoutube/README.md

 # StrangersOnYoutube
+Today, on the Internet, slang and online lingo persist and spread as a form of typical communication.
+To have quantitative analysis on, say, YouTube comments means to possess precious information on the behaviour of thousands of people, interacting with specific content.
+This can give insight over how humans are interacting on this platform, and if their behaviour is deviant and needs rehabilitation, or alternatively a byproduct of the platform's rules.

+Using the python module for slang NLP, Vader is the pretrained model.
+In this specific project, I have personally reviewed 1000 YouTube comments and evaluated if they meant positive, neutral or negative content, in order to evaluate how Vader would perform on one video's comment section.

 Usage:

 - to obtain data (using your Google API key!) and your Youtube video of choice, change the link and the Google API key when running the notebook data_retrieval_and_cleaning.ipynb.